-Since the size and type of business is not specifically targeted with these rule changes, the agency did not consider exempting small businesses from these rules.
+Since the size and type of business is not a factor in the handling of WDCA claims, small business is not specifically targeted with these rule changes.
+The agency did not consider exempting small businesses from these rules.

 19. If small businesses are not exempt, describe (a) the manner in which the agency reduced the economic impact of the proposed rules on small businesses, including a detailed recitation of the efforts of the agency to comply with the mandate to reduce the disproportionate impact of the rules upon small businesses as described below (in accordance with MCL 24.240(1)(a-d)), or (b) the reasons such a reduction was not lawful or feasible.